jesconstantine/front-end-exercise/README.md

 When you're all set, [push your branch up](https://guides.github.com/activities/forking/#making-changes) to your forked repository.

-When we meet in perosn, folks from our team should be able to pull your branch down and run the app locally.
+When we talk in the future, folks from our team should be able to pull your branch down and run the app locally.

 Nice-to-haves
 -------------